Para leerlo en español, clic aquí.

 Types of HRT

-There are concerns among some about custom-compounding hormones, as well as hormonal pellets.
-However, I know people who swear by their hormonal pellets, and they work with providers who know how to properly monitor their hormones while on them, so it’s not to say that all pellets are bad.
-Rather, it’s to say that like with anything medical, we should do research about the hormones we are looking to take and discuss the safety and efficacy with a doctor who is experienced in HRT.
+In terms of pellets: I know people who swear by their hormonal pellets, and they work with providers who know how to properly monitor their testosterone levels while on them.
+It’s not to say that all pellets are bad, but rather there are many providers out there who don’t know how to properly dose pellets, leading to their patients having extremely high testosterone levels and therefore a lot of side effects!
+Like with anything medical, we should do research about the hormones we are looking to take and discuss the safety and efficacy with a doctor who is experienced in HRT.

 The DUTCH test has gained popularity among naturopaths and functional medicine doctors.
 Not only is it not covered by most insurance and can cost $400 or more depending on the practitioner, but the criticisms on the DUTCH test are that it’s unnecessary and even that the info is clinically meaningless for guiding HRT.
-Most of the same info can be gathered from blood tests with an endocrinologist or gynecologist for a fraction of the price.
+Most of the same info can be gathered from blood tests with an endocrinologist or gynecologist for a fraction of the price, and as mentioned above, most HRT treatments are based on your symptoms, not on your hormone levels.
 If you’re working with a doctor who wants you to get the DUTCH test, definitely read unbiased reviews on it before dropping a ton of money on the test and don’t be afraid to ask your doctor to explore using the blood testing options with you.
 If they won’t or can’t, this could be an indication that they are not fit to treat your hormones or that you may need to work with a different doctor for your HRT.